poshjosh/rate-limiter-tests-distributed/README.md

 ### How

+To build, run the script `shell/build.sh`.

-To build and start, run the script `build-and-run.sh`
+To run the application, run the script `shell/run.docker.sh`.

 Some endpoints in `message-server` are rate limited.
 These endpoints are called by `message-client` during the tests.
 To run the tests open the `message-client` home